 Learn more about Nurse-Midwifery at Shenandoah and Nurse-Midwifery Accreditations

 Our program prepares you to assume the role of a certified nurse-midwife in a variety of clinical settings.
-Didactic and clinical course content focuses on role development, assessment and management of women’s health, antepartal, intrapartal, postpartal, and neonatal periods as well as primary women’s health throughout the lifespan.
-You’ll gain clinical experience in a variety of health care settings, including ambulatory, rural and medically underserved areas.
+Didactic and clinical course content focuses on role development and the assessment and management of an individual’s health (antepartal, intrapartal, postpartal, and neonatal periods, as well as primary care) throughout the lifespan.
+Upon earning your degree and successful board certification, you may work in a variety of settings.

-The degree requirement is 45 semester hours with a grade point average of 3.0 or better.
-Limit of 2 C’s in core courses.
+The degree requirement is 49 semester hours with a grade point average of 3.0 or better.
+Must maintain a B average in core courses.
 Clinical practicum is approximately 720 clock hours.

 SU Core Curriculum Plan of Study

-These courses will be taken in the first year of the program for students attending full-time, or in the first two years of the program for students attending part-time.
+These courses will be taken in the first year of the program for students attending full-time.

 |Course Number||Course Title||Credit||Requisite Status||Session|